burkeholland/quick-start/src/chapters/chapter2.md

 };
 ```

-NativeScript supports JavaScript modules and their implementation follows the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
-Using the '[require](http://wiki.commonjs.org/wiki/Modules/1.1#Module_Context)' function at the top of this file allows us to identify a module to be imported, and it returns the exported API of this module.

-Similarly, we see the variable 'exports', which is an object that the module may add its API to as it executes.

 In this file, we export the functions 'load' and 'signIn'.
 These functions set up the login routine to pass data through to the Model.
 We'll visit the Model below.